habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

 3. Specialize the OS installation for Wakame-vdc.

-4. Package it all into one image file.
+4. Package it all into one machine image file.

-5. Register this image file with Wakame-vdc.
+5. Register this machine image file with Wakame-vdc.

 Wakame-vdc supports various virtualization technologies (KVM, OpenVZ, LXC, etc.)  and methods of packaging (tar, gzip, etc.), and the